 Chives’ purple flowers taste like mild onion and can be used in many ways in savory dishes.

-To create a flavorful spread, you can add the petals to butter or cream cheese.
+You can add the petals to butter or cream cheese to create a flavorful spread.
 The flower heads can also be breaded and fried for a crispy and delicious topping for fish or salads.

 Flowers you Should Never Eat: